Consiglio Nazionale delle Ricerche (CNR) - Coordinator of the project

 (4) Nanochemistry and Nanomaterials (Advanced nanomaterials and smart processes)

-The last ten years, the lab has become a unique facility in Greece for Surface Science encompassing a number of surface analytical techniques such as Scanning Tunneling Microscope (STM), Reflection High Energy Electron Diffraction (RHEED), X-ray and Ultraviolet Photoelectron Spectroscopy (XPS/UPS) and Angle Resolved Photoelectron Spectroscopy (ARPES), all integrated with the MBE chamber for in-situ characterization of the grown thin films.
-ARPES is the only such technique available in Greece and among the few existing in European labs and around the work, apart from the large scale synchrotron facilities, which offers the capability to image the electronic band structure of crystalline solids and in particular TMDs.
-The lab is complemented by a CVD system equipped with a 4-inch cold wall chamber for the growth of graphene, a micromanipulator stage for electrical evaluation of devices in the range 4-475 K, a chemical hood for simple device processing and a high performance workstation for first principles calculations based on Density Functional Theory (DFT).
+In the last ten years, the lab has become a unique facility in Greece for Surface Science encompassing a number of surface analytical techniques such as Scanning Tunneling Microscope (STM), Reflection High Energy Electron Diffraction (RHEED), X-ray, and Ultraviolet Photoelectron Spectroscopy (XPS/UPS) and Angle-Resolved Photoelectron Spectroscopy (ARPES), all integrated with the MBE chamber for in-situ characterization of the grown thin films.
+ARPES is the only such technique available in Greece and among the few existing in European labs and around the work, apart from the large-scale synchrotron facilities, which offers the capability to image the electronic band structure of crystalline solids and in particular TMDs.
+The lab is complemented by a CVD system equipped with a 4-inch cold wall chamber for the growth of graphene, a micromanipulator stage for electrical evaluation of devices in the range 4-475 K, a chemical hood for simple device processing, and a high-performance workstation for first-principles calculations based on Density Functional Theory (DFT).

 The research team has established: